se-edu/se-book/uml/sequenceDiagrams/referenceFrames/introduction/outcomes.md

-* <span id="outcome-sequenceDiagrams-referenceFrames-one">:trophy: Able to create sequence diagrams with reference frames :two:</span>
+:trophy: Can create sequence diagrams with reference frames :two: